Motivation Techniques And Goals For Reducing Depression Symptoms

 When you have a strong desire, you may be more motivated to do whatever it takes to have the object or circumstance of your desire.
 When you're depressed, your desires may become dulled.
 You may lose interest in learning, achieving, and acquiring these situations.
 You might be less interested in meeting people and less time socializing with your friends or partner.
 Without that desire, motivation is not present.

-Can self-beliefs impact motivation?
+Can self-beliefs and habits impact motivation and discipline?

 Regularly, your beliefs may tell you how to achieve what you want.
 Depression doesn't take away the beliefs you've had.
 However, it can be difficult to become interested in goals without the desire to follow through, even if you believe in them.